TDG-Platform/docs/ENVI_ClassificationClumping.md

 gbdx = Interface()

 # Edit the following path to reflect a specific path to an image
-#	Note: Inpout raster must be a classification image, see advanced for example
+#	Note: Input raster must be a classification image, see advanced for example
 data = 's3://gbd-customer-data/CustomerAccount#/PathToImage/'

 envi = gbdx.Task("ENVI_ClassificationClumping")
-envi.inputs.input_raster = sieve.outputs.output_raster_uri.value
+envi.inputs.input_raster = data

 workflow = gbdx.Workflow([envi])